 Edible Garden Project

-In summer 2018, with funding from the City of Whitehorse Environment Grant, we started our own edible garden project at YCS.
+Since 2018, with funding from the City of Whitehorse Environment Grant, we started our own edible garden project at YCS.

 We grow food to help people get hands-on experience with gardening, give back to the community, and help the planet too.
 You’re welcome to sit in the garden and enjoy the green space anytime.
 If you’d like to help out with the garden, please contact us!
 50% of the produce goes to volunteers and 50% is donated.
+There are opportunities for both regular volunteers giving one hour a week, and drop-in volunteers helping out occasionally or at work bees.

 How Does Our Garden Grow?